Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 The easiest way to add syntax highlighting in WordPress is with the Syntax Highlighter Evolved plugin.
 It is super easy to use and allows you to enable syntax highlighting in WordPress posts, pages, and comments.

 First, you need to install and activate the Syntax Highlighter Evolved plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+For more information, see our step-by-step guide on how to install a WordPress plugin.

 SyntaxHighlighter block settings

-Syntax Highlighter Evolved comes with shortcodes named after all the popular programming and scripting languages.
+These shortcodes are named after all the popular programming and scripting languages.
 This means the commenter simply needs to wrap their code in square brackets containing the language name.

 For example, if you wanted to post a comment containing PHP code, then you’d use the following: